wuxxin/machine-bootstrap/README.md

 ```
 # test if everything needed is there
 ./machine-bootstrap/bootstrap.sh test

-# if alls looks fine, run
+# if alls looks fine, commit config
+git add .
+git commit -v -m "bootstrap run"

+# run all steps combined
 ./machine-bootstrap/bootstrap.sh execute all box.local

+# or each step seperate
+./machine-bootstrap/bootstrap.sh execute recovery box.local
+./machine-bootstrap/bootstrap.sh execute install box.local
+./machine-bootstrap/bootstrap.sh execute devop box.local

 # logs of each step will be written to log/bootstrap-*.log
 # but log directory is in .gitignore and content won't be comitted
-git add .
-git commit -v -m "bootstrap run"
 ```

 ### optional: push committed changes upstream